Saldenisov/SK-Ana/docs/index.md

   - `Kinetics and Spectra` tab

     This tab provides zoomable plots of the spectra and the associated kinetics, identified by color code.

+      - `Plot uncertainty bands` plots the envelope of the set of spectra and kinetics enabled by the final uncertainty on the optimized model parameters.
+These correspond to the min and max values generated from a random sample of parameters.

-The data can be saved to disk.
+      - `Save` the displayed vectors can be saved to disk.

   - `Contributions` tab